 Search engines rely on various factors of an algorithm for ranking web pages.
 While the hundreds of factors in an algorithm are generally kept confidential, search engines such as Google admit that the primary objective of its algorithm is to provide the most relevant search results and best user experience.
 Web design, therefore, can contribute to search engine optimisation or SEO.

 Site stickiness which depends on how long a visitor stays on a web page is an important signal regarding user experience.
-The longer a site visitor lingers to view parts of a website, the better is a website’s site stickiness, which is favorable for SEO.
+The longer a site visitor lingers to view parts of a website, the better is a website’s site stickiness, which is favourable for SEO.

 Web design tips for SEO